Be Wise When You Make Those Resolutions for 2026

 Here’s an exercise.
 Keep track how much time you spend reading or listening to men’s opinions each day.
 Then compare it to how much time you spend hearing wise, God-inspired instruction.
 If you were honest, I’d bet you were surprised at the disparity between those different sources.

 Do you consider yourself to be wise?
 If not, why not?
 According to Proverbs, God’s wisdom is available to anyone who wants it!
 James 1:5 says, “If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.”
 But here’s a clue: asking God indicates that you see Him as your provider, your authority.
 So, do that.
 Hearken to God.
-Ask Him for wisdom.
-Seek him out, listen to him, and keep His ways.
+Claim the gift James talks about and ask the Lord for wisdom.
+Seek him out, wait at his front door, listen to him, and keep His ways.
 Become wise and be wise.

 (*OK, NOW you can starting writing down those Resolutions!)